Warehousing/Warehousing/Readme.md

 ### Latest

-Now compatible with Factorio 0.15!
-Research requirements have changed, so be warned for new games.
+Now compatible with Factorio 0.16!
+Research requirements have changed (again), so be warned for new games.

+Logistic warehouse research cost is now based on the cost of "Logistic System", for balance when using mods that alter that research.
+Some mods may alter it too late for Warehousing to use the new values; report these incompatible mods in [the forum thread](https://forums.factorio.com/viewtopic.php?f=93&t=17295) or [GitHub issue tracker](https://github.com/Anoyomouse/Warehousing/issues) and they should be fixable.

 ### Previously